Enjoy teaching cells for kids! An introduction to plant and animal cell organelles helps elementary students understand processes like photosynthesis.

 Review & Assessment

 All good things must come to an end.
-“It’s time to review for a little quiz,” said Ms. Sneed.
+“It’s time to review for a little plant and animal cell organelles quiz,” said Ms. Sneed.
 Her students sank down in their seats.
 “With a little Bingo game,” their teacher continued.
 Everyone sat up a little taller.
 “I’m also giving you a study guide and some flash cards.”